 After the 12 months is over, you will have to go through medical underwriting if you want to return to a Medicare supplement plan.

 Medigap vs Medicare Advantage

-If you are willing to have lower premiums and have a smaller network of providers, while knowing that you may face a $6,700 maximum out of pocket if you have a major health issue, then the Medicare Advantage program could potentially save you from paying a monthly premium of $100-140 a month.
-About 30% of Americans on Medicare are currently utilizing the Medicare Advantage program, so you would certainly not be alone.
-Kiplinger recently released an article that discusses how so many people want to leave their Medicare Advantage plan for original Medicare once a serious diagnosis occurs and they see how inadequate the coverage is under those plans.
+If you are willing to have lower premiums and have a smaller network of providers, while knowing that you may face a $7,550 maximum out of pocket if you have a major health issue, then the Medicare Advantage program could potentially save you from paying a monthly premium of $100-140 a month.
+About 30% of Americans on Medicare are currently utilizing the Medicare Advantage program.
+So you would certainly not be alone.
+Kiplinger released an article that discusses how so many people want to leave their Medicare Advantage plan for original Medicare once a serious diagnosis occurs and they see how inadequate the coverage is under those plans.

 There are many pros and cons to each program.
 Every situation is different.
 There is no one size fits all solution.
 You can give us a call to get more personalized service to better understand your individual options.
 There is no charge for our service.

 Keith Murray is an independent agent and the founder of Integrity Senior Solutions Inc. He has over 22 years of experience working with Seniors to meet their insurance and financial needs.